dmaksimov/docs/guides/relationships.md

 # Relationships

-When creating a data model, it’s a good idea to organize different types of data into different collections — for example, storing _customers_ separate from _orders_.
-This means we need to create "connections" between data — otherwise, we wouldn’t know which customer placed a given order.
-These connections are called relationships, and they are the glue that connects data in a relational database.

-There are multiple types of relationships but Directus only needs to store **one**: the Many-to-One (M2O).
-We'll see how this is possible later, but first let's review each relationship type.
+> If certain collections within your project are related then you can connect them with Relationships.
+There are multiple types of relationships but technically Directus only needs to store one: the **Many-to-One**.

 ## Many-to-One